Adams-Galaxy/msc/README.md

 - Defaults assume `data/logs/latest.log` for logs and `docker-compose.yml` defines a service named `minecraft`.
 - `curseforge_api_key` (or `MSC_CURSEFORGE_API_KEY`) powers CurseForge API downloads.
 - `api_user_agent` (or `MSC_API_USER_AGENT`) customizes the User-Agent header sent to Modrinth/CurseForge; defaults to `msc-cli/dev`.
+- `~/.config/msc/config.json` stores user-level defaults such as `server_root`.
+Use `msc config set-root /path/to/server` to set it once and run `msc` from anywhere; `msc config show` displays the current values and `msc config clear-root` removes them.

 ## Development